intelligent-username/Loss-Functions/README.md

 *Note: the concept of loss functions is closely related to that of [Similarity Metrics](https://github.com/intelligent-username/Similarity-Metrics).*

 Loss arises whenever performance falls short of expectation.
-In predictive applications, it is essential to assess the reliability of the estimator.
+In predicUnlike MSE and cross-entropy, IoU considers global area overlap.
+That's why IoU directly measures geometric precision ($\frac{\text{True positives}}{\text{Total elements}}$).ive applications, it is essential to assess the reliability of the estimator.
 A **loss function** provides a quantitative rule for measuring how far predictions diverge from observed outcomes.
 By minimizing the loss, we guide the learning process of a predictive system toward parameters that yield greater accuracy.

 ## The Functions